wanghaisheng/responsive-landing-page-starter/content/blog/en/wcag-how-to-implement-web-accessibility-1.md

 As a result, Consuming authors can seamlessly concentrate on their products' progress rather than deep dive into a11y practices, as we separate the concern of eligible a11y from the other development concerns by "outsourcing" them.

-Some organizations practice an even more isolated codebase dedicated to a11y; see adobe's react-aria.
+Some organizations practice an even more isolated codebase dedicated to a11y; see Adobe's react-aria.

 ### Ready-made